trimclain/builder.nvim/README.md

     -- support colorful output by using to `:terminal` instead of a normal nvim buffer;
     -- for `color = true` the `type = "float"` isn't allowed color = false,
-    -- commands for building each filetype; see below -- for lua and vim filetypes `:source %` will be used by default commands = {},
+    -- commands for building each filetype, can be a string or a table { cmd = "cmd", alt = "cmd" }; see below -- for lua and vim filetypes `:source %` will be used by default commands = {},
 }